maximilien/i18n4go/README.md

 you can specifie string literals to ignore as well as classes of strings using a Perl-style regular expression.
 We have provided an example file
 [exclude](https://github.com/maximilien/i18n4cf/blob/master/example/excluded.json) to demonstrate the string and regexp cases.

+### string literals

-1. String literals are defined within the `excludedStrings` array.
+String literals are defined within the `excludedStrings` array.
 Any strings in your source files that exactly matches one of these will not be extracted to the generated files from extracted strings.

 ```